Joseph ‘Jo Jo’ Henry Wallace, 1925-2025: ‘I was Chuck Berry and Little Richard and Jo Jo rolled up in one’

 By David McGee

-Jo Jo Wallace, a gospel legend as the long-time guitarist-vocalist for the Sensational Nightingales gospel quartet, crossed over on May 7, 2025, at age 98.
+Jo Jo Wallace, a gospel legend as the long-time guitarist-vocalist for the legendary Sensational Nightingales quintet led for many years by Julius Cheeks, crossed over on May 7, 2025, at age 98.
 The last surviving Nightingales member from the golden era, Wallace is credited with helping shape the modern gospel sound both as a smooth tenor vocalist and with his expressive guitar support.
 He also laid claim to having written “The Twist,” which was first recorded in 1958 by Hank Ballard and The Midnighters and two years later ignited an international dance craze in Chubby Checker’s chart topping 1960 version for Philadelphia’s Cameo-Parkway label.
 Wallace’s passing was reported by Darrell Luster, executive director of the gospel division for Malaco Music Group,

 ‘Somewhere to Lay My Head,’ a gospel standard written by Julius Cheeks, who joined the Nightingales as lead singer in 1946, the same year Jo Jo Wallace joined as guitarist.
 This is the original recording on Paramount with Cheeks singing lead.
 The legendary house wrecker Cheeks leads us to James Brown, to Sam Cooke, Ray Charles, to the Jive Five’s Eugene Pitt, to the Four Tops’ Levi Stubbs, to the Temptations’ David Ruffin, to “Wicked” Wilson Pickett, to Otis Redding, to the Persuaions’ Jerry Lawson…